-Teachers should be alert to how words can be broken up into morphemes and model for students how they can use morphemic knowledge (or word-part clues) to work out how to read, understand and spell unfamiliar words.
+Be alert to how words can be broken up into morphemes and model for students how they can use morphemic knowledge (or word-part clues) to work out how to read, understand and spell unfamiliar words.

 Activities to support the strategy

 When teaching a word with a common morpheme, brainstorm other words that use that morpheme.
 This may assist students to use morphemic knowledge when they are unsure of the meaning or spelling of an unfamiliar word.

 Create an anchor chart with students.
 They can then work in pairs to locate and collect examples of words with prefixes in model texts.
 Students could continue to collect words to add to a word wall or class wiki.

 Words could be categorised into groups of prefixes with the same meaning, for example: